- Live-in care may not always be an option – either due to financial or personal circumstances.

-Looking for a residential care home for an older person, or older people in your family?
-You need to make sure you find a care home that offers everything they need.
-Whether they’re receiving nursing care or less extensive elderly care, it’s quality care that matters.
+If you’re looking for a residential care home for an older person, or older people, in your family, you need to make sure you find one that offers everything they need.
+Whether they’re receiving nursing care or less extensive elderly care, there are a range of things to consider – and a range of facilities offering various specialisms.
+They all come with their advantages and disadvantages.

 Although the basic concept is the same, not all care homes are there for the same people.
 There are a variety of facilities for a variety of needs.